-To file an internal appeal, the claimant must submit a written statement to the Plan at the following address:
+To file an internal Appeal, the claimant must submit a written statement to the Plan at the following address:

 Aetna ATTN: National Accounts CRT P.O.
-Box 14436 Lexington, KY 40512 Toll Free at 1-866-851-0754 www.aetna.com
+Box 14463 Lexington, KY 40512 Toll Free at 1-866-851-0754 www.aetna.com

-Appeal requests involving Urgent Care Claims may be made orally by calling Aetna at the telephone number listed above.
+Appeal requests involving Urgent Care Claims may be made orally by calling the TPA at the telephone number listed above.

-A claimant's request for an internal appeal must include the specific reason(s) why he or she believes the initial claim denial was improper.
-The claimant may submit any document that he or she feels is appropriate to the internal appeal determination, as well as submitting any written issues and comments.
+A claimant's request for an internal Appeal must include the specific reason(s) why they believe the initial claim denial was improper.
+The claimant may submit any document that he or she feels is appropriate to the internal Appeal determination, as well as submitting any written issues and comments.

-As a part of its internal appeals process, the Plan will provide the claimant with:
+As a part of its internal Appeals process, the Plan will provide the claimant with: